Today’s story is about how we went to the desert to photograph a conservation project with Benjamin Wong as a part of his workshop for GPP17.

 I also met a guy in this workshop that I have been following on Facebook for a while but I didn’t realize it was him.
 Only after he complimented my Fuji, the whole puzzle came together for me to figure out who he was.
-Pleasure to meet you, Waleed.
+A pleasure to meet you, Waleed.

 What I saw in the shoot is that Ben is just like me, always does everything himself.
 There are plenty of people to help, but we still have to do everything with our own hands. 😛

-Apart from seeing the magic in the action, we got lost in the desert, got stuck in the desert, got rained, blown away by the wind… my camera got so sanded to the point that shutter button wouldn’t press any more.
-Thankfully, there was free camera cleaning service available during photoweek.
+Apart from seeing the magic in the action, we got lost in the desert, got stuck in the sand, got rained, and blown away by the wind… my camera got so sanded to the point that the shutter button wouldn’t press any more.
+Thankfully, there was a free camera cleaning service available during photo week.